-Push-based GitOps works with regular CI/CD tools, such as Jenkins, CircleCI or Travis CI.
-The source code of your application lives inside the application repository along with your Kubernetes YAMLs needed to deploy your app.
-Whenever your application code is updated, the build pipeline is triggered, which builds your container images, and finally the environment repository is updated with new deployment descriptors.
+The Push-based deployment strategy is implemented by popular CI/CD tools such as Jenkins, CircleCI, or Travis CI.
+The source code of the application lives inside the application repository along with the Kubernetes YAMLs needed to deploy the app.
+Whenever the application code is updated, the build pipeline is triggered, which builds the container images and finally the environment configuration repository is updated with new deployment descriptors.

-Tip: You can also just store templates of your YAMLs in your application repository.
-When a new version is built, you can use the template to generate the YAML in your environment repository.
+Tip: You can also just store templates of the YAMLs in the application repository.
+When a new version is built, the template can be used to generate the YAML in the environment configuration repository.

-One important thing to keep in mind when using this approach, is that the deployment pipeline only is triggered when your environment repository changes.
+Another important thing to keep in mind when using this approach is that the deployment pipeline only is triggered when the environment repository changes.
 It can not automatically notice any deviations of the environment and its desired state.
-This means, you need some way of monitoring in place, so that you can intervene if your environment doesn’t match what is described in the environment repository.
+This means, it needs some way of monitoring in place, so that one can intervene if the environment doesn’t match what is described in the environment repository.

 Want to see how to set it up?
-Check out Google’s Tutorial on how to set up Push-based GitOps with their Cloud Builds and GKE.
+Check out Google’s Tutorial on how to set up Push-based deployments with their Cloud Builds and GKE.

-Pull-based GitOps uses the same concepts as the push-based variant, but changes how the deployment pipeline works.
+The Pull-based deployment strategy uses the same concepts as the push-based variant but differs in how the deployment pipeline works.
 Traditional CI/CD pipelines are triggered by an external event, for example when new code is pushed to an application repository.
-With this approach, the operator is introduced.
+With the pull-based deployment approach, the operator is introduced.
 It takes over the role of the pipeline by continuously comparing the desired state in the environment repository with the actual state in the deployed infrastructure.
 Whenever differences are noticed, the operator updates the infrastructure to match the environment repository.
-Additionally, when working with Kubernetes clusters, the image registry can be monitored to find new versions of images and deploy them to the cluster.
+Additionally the image registry can be monitored to find new versions of images to deploy.

 Want to see how to set it up?
 Check out our Tutorial about setting up Pull-based GitOps on Google’s GKE with WeaveWorks Flux.